henrytseng/angular-state-router/README.md

 [![Build Status](https://travis-ci.org/henrytseng/angular-state-router.svg?branch=master)](https://travis-ci.org/henrytseng/angular-state-router) [![Join the chat at https://gitter.im/henrytseng/angular-state-router](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/henrytseng/angular-state-router?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-StateRouter is an AngularJS state-based router designed for flexibility and ease of use.
+An AngularJS state-based router designed for flexibility and ease of use.

 StateRouter is designed to be used in a modular integration with: